opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 Have shortlived feature branches - they should not live longer than a day.

+There is no such thing as hotfix branches.
+Especially when we are doing something urgent, we do not want to skip our pipeline and workflow.
+This is how production gets borked.

 ## Do not make commits on master

 When you are making a change to your code base, isolate your development on a separate branch.
 This allows for easier and safer experimentation.

 It also allows you to easily switch context, should you feel the need to investigate different versions of your code, or the pressure to switch context because something is burning.